Department of Sociology

 - The student submits a petition to the Director of Graduate Studies to accept the specialty area and the examining committee, specifying who will serve as chair.
 The Graduate Director circulates the petition to members of the Graduate Committee for approval.

 - The student is notified of the Graduate Committee's action on the petition.

 - The student consults with their committee members to develop an appropriate reading list.
 The reading list must be approved by all committee members.
 When the student and the chair of the specialty examination committee agree the student is ready to take the exam, the student selects an examination date from among those scheduled by the department.
 This date should be agreed upon by all committee members.

 - There are three examination periods scheduled throughout the year for the administration of specialty examinations: two weeks immediately prior to the beginning of the fall semester, two weeks during the intersession, and two weeks immediately following the spring semester.
 A student may take an examination, regardless of area, during any of these periods.
 Exams will not be offered on any date other than those in the official schedule.

-- In order to take the exam, the student must choose a seventy-two hour date within the two-week examination period, complete the exam form, and return it to Cathy Rose by the specified deadline for that examination period.
+- In order to take the exam, the student must choose a seventy-two hour date within the two-week examination period, complete the exam form, and return it to the Graduate Secretary by the specified deadline for that examination period.
 The form must be signed by all members of the student’s committee.

 - The chair of the examination committee notifies the Graduate Director of the exam results.
 The Graduate Director then notifies the student by letter.

-- Upon the successful completion of all examinations, the Office of the Registrar is notified, and the information is recorded on the student's transcript (see Appendix 5).
+- Upon the successful completion of all examinations, the Office of the Registrar is notified, and the information is recorded on the student's transcript.